jdleesmiller/jdleesmiller.github.io/_posts/2020-01-12-testing-node-docker-compose-frontend.markdown

 4. The `production` stage copies in the dependencies from the `development-backend` so it can run the backend express application, and it copies the `dist` folder, which is the output of the webpack build, so it can serve the frontend [^cdn].

 In development, we won't actually build the production stage, so it's just the `development-backend` and `development-frontend` that we'll need in this post.
-Those will be referenced in the docker-compose file, which will change from [part 1](/articles/2019/10/19/testing-node-docker-compose-backend.html#docker-composeyml) to the following, with an additional `todo-frontend` service:
+Those will be referenced in the docker-compose file, which will change from [part 1](/articles/2019/10/19/testing-node-docker-compose-backend.html#docker-composeyml) to the following, with an additional `frontend` service:

 #### [`docker-compose.yml`](https://github.com/jdleesmiller/todo-demo/blob/todo-frontend/todo/docker-compose.yml)